What is BPD

 There are historical reasons why the hedonistic and socially violent medical epidemic in social society arose that can be academically investigated and medically proven with relative ease to assist victims of parents and siblings with the conditions or those who have married into family units or entered romantic relations with a partner who has been medically impacted.
 FAS appears on the surface to be the most common cause likely to be proven as impactful as things like genetic testing evolve.

 More than 3 million cases of BPD by the year 2019 have been formally diagnosed by psychiatric and medically relevant legal professional opinions in the United States.
-The condition is considered treatable by a medical professional team only will the full cooperation of the person displaying NLP traits that accompany the condition and the ongoing around the clock social and informed “all on the same team” support network.
+The condition is considered treatable by a medical professional team, only with the full cooperation of the person displaying NLP traits that accompany the condition and the ongoing around the clock social and informed “all on the same team” support network.

 BPD is a chronic condition that can last for decades or a lifetime if left unresolved or untended.
 Enabled, the behaviors the person in question afflicted with the affectation tends to be charismatic in public but incredibly personally and professionally caustic towards self and others whenever they slide into indulging toxic thinking or habitual pattern of emotional hedonism indulgence.